 During the panel, each panelist was asked to give one piece of meaningful advice for founders.
 Here’s what they noted:

-- Victoria emphasized the importance of controlling burn rate, pointing out that overspending is a common mistake for startups.
-She advised against hiring high-level executives like CMOs or CFOs before a company has solidified its sales process.
+- They emphasized the importance of controlling burn rate, pointing out that overspending is a common mistake for startups.
+Avoid hiring high-level executives like CMOs or CFOs before a company has solidified its sales process.

-- Leura, on the other hand, challenged the traditional notion of “funding seasons.”
-Her motto?
-ABR: Always Be Raising.
-She argued that founders should always be networking and building relationships with venture capitalists, rather than waiting for the “right time” to raise capital.
+- They also challenged the traditional notion of "funding seasons."
+They offered up their spin on a classic phrase—ABR: Always Be Raising.
+Founders should always be networking and building relationships with venture capitalists, rather than waiting for the "right time" to raise capital.

 “If an investor gets it wrong and you suck, they’ve got 39 other companies to fall back on.
 But if you rush in and your investor sucks, there is no divorce.
 You are going to spend with someone who sucks.”